Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to process a sale with on-reader tipping in Standalone
+Use the information in this section to process a sale with on-reader tipping in Standalone

 mode.
 At the start of each transaction, the terminal prompts the customer to add a